open-sauced/docs/docs/technical/resolve-merge-conflicts.md

 ## Dependency updates

-When dealing with dependency and lock file updates there are multiple use cases to consider, however as a baseline, the OpenSauced triage team will not prioritize parallel main features as seen in the roadmap.
+When dealing with dependency and lock file updates there are multiple use cases to consider, however, as a baseline, the OpenSauced triage team will not prioritize parallel main features as seen in the roadmap.

-However when that happens, it is advised to:
+However, when that happens, it is advised to:
 - fast-forward `npm-shrinkwrap.json`
 - fast-forward deleted and modified `upstream/beta` changes to `package.json`
 - fast-forward your added lines to `package.json`